datatovalue/datatovalue-tools/docs/monitor_functions.md

 );
 ```

 Note that executing this script _without_ the `EXECUTE IMMEDIATE` wrapper around the `deploy_monitor_table` function will return the DDL statement to be executed - useful for debugging and verification.

+Here the dataset name is `MONITOR` but this can be configured as required.
+Functions can be edited as needed, and note that renaming functions serves the purpose of 'forking' them locally as they will then not be overwritten by subsequent deployments.
+If a function _has_ been edited but _not_ renamed, a subsquent deployment will overwrite the edited function.